- crampon (n.)

 - cravat (n.)

 - 1650s, from French cravate (17c.), from Cravate "Croatian," from German Krabate, from Serbo-Croatian Hrvat "a Croat" (see Croat).
-Cravats came into fashion 1650s in imitation of linen scarves worn by Croatian mercenaries in the French army in the Thirty Years War.
+Cravats came into fashion 1650s in imitation of linen scarves worn by Croatian mercenaries in the Thirty Years' War.

 - crave (v.)

-- Old English crafian "ask, implore, demand by right," from North Germanic *krabojan (cognates: Old Norse krefja "to demand," Danish kræve, Swedish kräva); perhaps related to craft in its base sense of "power."
-Current sense "to long for" is c.1400, probably through intermediate meaning "to ask very earnestly" (c.1300).
+- Old English crafian "ask, implore, demand by right," from North Germanic *krabojan (source also of Old Norse krefja "to demand," Danish kræve, Swedish kräva); perhaps related to craft in its base sense of "power."
+Current sense "to long for" is c.
+1400, probably through intermediate meaning "to ask very earnestly" (c.
+1300).
 Related: Craved; craving.

 - craven (adj.)